syaamkhandaker/CS6675HW1/README.md

 ## Code Implementation:
 I implemented my web crawler by using the Crawler NPM module and Cheerio to parse through the HTML.
-By parsing through the HTML, I associated all of the paragraph HTML elements as keywords that were extracted.
 The base URL used was 'https://catalog.gatech.edu'.

+The way my code worked was it started at the base url and did a BFS graph traversal of all href links within the parent page.
+There was a visited set in order to ensure duplicate links weren't traversed multiple times.
+The traversal also ensured that it would move only amongst the base url ('catalog.gatech.edu').
+Within each link, I used cheerio to retrieve all relevant content and the title of the page.
+The content was associated with all the paragraph tag text within the HTML page and the title was the title tag within the page.
+This content and title was added as part of my MongoDB index store.

 ## Web Archive: